simra-project/dataset/README.md

               8 = Other

 childCheckBox: 0, if no child is being transported on the bike, 1 otherwise.
-trailerCheckBox: 0, if no child is attached at the bike,1 otherwise.
+trailerCheckBox: 0, if no trailer is attached at the bike,1 otherwise.

 pLoc: Location of the phone during the ride:
               0 = Pocket (default value)